lvgl/lvgl/docs/libs/rlottie.md

 The default animation mode is **play forward with loop**.

-If you don't enable looping, a `LV_OBJ_EVENT_READY` is sent when the animation can not make more progress without looping.
+If you don't enable looping, a `LV_EVENT_READY` is sent when the animation can not make more progress without looping.

 To get the number of frames in an animation or the current frame index, you can cast the `lv_obj_t` instance to a `lv_rlottie_t` instance and inspect the `current_frame` and `total_frames` members.